blatyo/Thesis/Outline.md

     * Clustering/Top N Items
         * Similarity Measures
     * Attacks on these types of systems
-3. Methods for filtering feedback.
+3. Methods for protecting against strategic oscillation.

 ## Functional Specification
 1. Talk about registering users